learnk8s/learnk8s.io/src/clusterSize/content.md

 ## 3. Cluster per application

-With this approach, you have a separate cluster for all the instanfes of a specific application:
+With this approach, you have a separate cluster for all the instances of a specific application:

 ![One cluster per app](assets/cluster-per-app.svg)